shashkat/Gene-Expression-Prediction-Using-Deep-Neural-Network/README.md

 ## Data

-The data (both, RNAseq and ATACseq) was obtained from the ENCODE website: https://www.encodeproject.org/.
+The data (ATACseq) was obtained from the ENCODE website: https://www.encodeproject.org/.
 The human genes' data was downloaded from the Ensembl website: https://ensembl.org/.
+The RNAseq data wasnt downloaded in a processed form, though it was still obtained from the ENCODE website.
+The raw fastq files were downloaded and they were processed by Kallisto (https://github.com/pachterlab/kallisto) to obtain the transcript abundances.
+This pipeline was implemented on Nextflow (https://www.nextflow.io/) for better scalability.

 ## Methodology